Code

 Animotion uses Shiki Magic Move to animate the code changes which does the diffing to know what changed, and then animates the changes.

-Code Highlighting
+Code Selection

-// select individual lines
+// select multiple lines

 code.selectLines`2,3`

-// select ranges of lines, and individual lines
+// select lines range and lines

 code.selectLines`2-3,7`